prasert05/mbbtk/GettingStarted_bioconda.md

 ```
 During install the Miniconda, follow the End-User License Agreement (EULA) and its instruction.

- :warning: :warning: __Mandatory: While the installation is completed, restart the terminal.__ :warning: :warning:
+ :warning: :warning: __While the installation is completed, restart the terminal.__ :warning: :warning:

 ## 2. Set up channels
 By default, the main channel of miniconda to download the recipes is `conda-forge`.
 According to the reerence, The conda-forge channel contains many general-purpose packages not already found in the `defaults` channel.
 Setting the `Bioconda` channel to the first prioroty is required for bioinformatics research.